The0nlyOne/GraphViewerGUI/README.txt

 Graph Viewer Tool - Made by Nde Tsakou, Homer

 Disclaimer:
-Even if it is stable it might crash sometime, make sure to save your graph regularly if you use this app.
+Even if it is stable it might crash in rare occasions, make sure to save your graph regularly just in case.
 Graphics bugs can happen but they are not harmful for the app.

 Even if I believe that it will 98% of the time give the correct distance,